-In 1917, British Foreign Minister Lord Alfred Balfour sent a letter, which had been approved by the Cabinet, to Lord Edmund Rothschild, to be brought to the Zionist Federation.
+In 1917, British Foreign Minister Lord Alfred Balfour sent a letter, which had been approved by the Cabinet, to Lionel Walter Rothschild—who was the 2nd Lord Rothschild and an unofficial leader of the British Jewish community—to be brought to the Zionist Federation.
 This letter, which became known as the Balfour Declaration, endorsed the establishment of a Jewish national homeland in Palestine.

 In 1922, the League of Nations unanimously approved the British Mandate for Palestine, which an article of international law.
 Based upon the Balfour Declaration, it called for a national homeland for the Jews in Palestine, with Britain, the Mandatory, to “encourage close settlement on the land.”

 This vote was preceded by the San Remo Resolution of 1920, the first international legal document that spoke of a national homeland for the Jews in Palestine.